-The Artificial Intelligence (AI) laboratory at the University
+The Artificial Intelligence (AI) program at the University

-Research in the AI laboratory tends to be highly interdisciplinary, building on ideas from computer science, linguistics, psychology, economics, biology, controls, statistics, and philosophy.
+Research in the Artificial Intelligence laboratory tends to be highly interdisciplinary, building on ideas from computer science, linguistics, psychology, economics, biology, controls, statistics, and philosophy.
 In pursuing this approach, laboratory faculty and students work closely with colleagues throughout the University.
-This collaborative environment, coupled with our unusually diverse perspectives leads to a valuable interchange of ideas within and across research groups.
-Listed here are the major areas of research on AI at the University of Michigan.
+This collaborative environment, coupled with our diverse perspectives, leads to a valuable interchange of ideas within and across research groups.

 |Faculty (Show All)

 Sakallah, Karem A.

 EPIC: A Cognitive Architecture for Computational Modeling of Human Performance

 Ground Robotics Research Consortium